OctopusDeploy/blog/blog/2022-01/java-docker-kubernetes/index.md

 ---
-title: Building and deploying a Java application with Docker, Google, Azure and Octopus Deploy
+title: Building and deploying a Java application with Docker, Google, Azure and Octopus
-description: Build a Java application, push it to a Docker registry, and deploy to Azure with Octopus Deploy
+description: As part of our series about Continuous Integration and build servers, learn how to build a Java app, push it to a Docker registry, and deploy to Azure with Octopus Deploy.
 author: terence.wong@octopus.com
 visibility: private
 published: 2022-01-31-1400